 - 1. Applicant is responsible to attend and be informed of current CDBG rules and regulations by attending Public Hearings and/or obtaining a copy of the proposal packet. - 2.
-Preparation of proposal should be based on CDBG Proposal Format and Guidelines.
+Preparation of proposal should be based on CDBG Proposal Format and Guidelines. - 3.
+Coordinate groundwork with appropriate agency i.e., IHS, NTUA, etc. to ensure project is feasible and on priority list. - 4.
+Ensure pre-construction activities are completed prior to proposal submission. - 5.
+Secure and verify non-CDBG resources.

-- 3. Coordinate groundwork with appropriate agency i.e., IHS, NTUA, etc. to ensure project is feasible and on priority list. - 4.
-Secure and verify non-CDBG resources. - 5.
-Adopt resolution demonstrating community support of the project. - 6.
-Request CDBG for technical assistance. - 7.
-Submit a completed proposal on time. - 8.
+- 6. Adopt resolution demonstrating community support of the project. - 7.
+Request CDBG for technical assistance. - 8.
+Submit a completed proposal on time. - 9.
 Submit additional information when requested.